rolando-ebi/subs/subs-samples-agent/README.md

 - Update of existing samples
 - Fetching existing samples

-##About
+## About
 This is a Spring Boot application, to run it you'll have to download the entire subs project, this agent parent project.
-The agent is structered as follows:
+The agent is structured as follows:

+- SamplesAgentApplication
+- agent/
   - Listener
+  - SamplesProcessor
+  - CertificatesGenerator
   - services/
     - Submission
     - Update
     - Fetch
   - converters/
     - Attribute BioSamples to USI
     - Attribute USI to BioSamples
     - Relationship BioSamples to USI
     - Relationship USI to BioSamples
     - Sample BioSamples to USI
     - Sample USI to BioSamples
   - exceptions/
     - SampleNotFoundException

+## License
+See the [LICENSE](../LICENSE) file in parent project for license rights and limitations (Apache 2.0).